 I didn’t make this dressing myself but I did make the croutons!
 Just cut a piece of whole wheat bread into chunks, tossed it in olive oil, sprinkled with garlic salt…

 …and then right into a 375 degree oven for a few minutes (they burn easily so you have to watch them closely!).
 It’s a quick and easy way to up the nutrition by using these instead of white croutons.
 And they’re just as tasty.

 When you’re ready to enjoy your salad you just give the jar a real good shake and dump it out into a bowl!
 You could eat it straight out of the jar, but I myself am not coordinated enough for that.
 Into the bowl it goes.

 The possibilities with jarred salads are endless.
 Use whatever greens, toppings, and dressing you like.
 As long as the dressing is at the bottom and not touching your greens, the jar will stay fresh in the fridge for several days.
 For a nice, big serving I recommend these quart jars, which can fit enough salad for a whole meal.

 Some of you have probably already been using this idea in your own kitchens, but for those of you who don’t already I hope you give it a try!

 Thanks so much for reading and thank you Lindsay for having such an awesome blog and for letting me chat with your readers!

 I’ve been reading about salads in a jar forever but have never actually made one myself.
 This was just the motivation I needed to try it out when I get home!
 Plus, who doesn’t love mason jars?!

 These salads would make a great addition to your food prep session.
 Great to have on hand for quick lunches!
-If you liked this post, you’ll love my ebook – The Ultimate Guide To Food Prep – set to release June 27, 2016.
+If you liked this post, you’ll love my ebook – The Ultimate Guide To Food Prep.
 It dives into even more detail about how to food prep, troubleshoots common problems and provides tons of tips to make it easier!
-Signup below for a sneak peek and discount code!
+Click the image below for more details!